A Typical Wednesday When I Trained Clients

 11 clients in a day!

-This isn’t abnormal for me.
-I’ve been training 8-12 clients in a day for years (click here to learn how to get more clients).
+This wasn’t abnormal for me.
+I became adept at training 8-12 clients in a day for years (click here to learn how to get more clients).
 Sure I’d get home and fall asleep faster than Santa Claus on December 26th but my desk had everything I ever needed no matter what happened throughout the day.

-Let’s revisit the timeline above (which is actually my Wednesday the week before I originally wrote this).
+Let’s revisit the timeline above (which was actually my Wednesday the week before I originally wrote this).
 I had 6 clients who’s workouts I had planned in advance yet was thrown 7 curveballs to deal with.

 A novice trainer would get stressed out and try to cope on the fly.
 Not me — I was ready because of my personal trainer desk.

 9:07am – My first client told me that her kids slept in so she didn’t have time to eat.
 I gave her an orange from my desk and scoop of protein powder in one of my 3 mixing cups.
 By 9:10am she was training and made it through the whole workout with good energy.